AJoanBell/week1_challenge/README.md

 added alt tags for SEO and accessability

-compressed images using photoshop script and preview for png to under 2MB each and renamed to optimise SEO and put new image addresses in html
+compressed images using photoshop script and preview for png to under 2MB each and renamed to optimise SEO and put new image addresses in html updated CSS .hero with new link to compressed image.
+Left in CSS and didn't write in html as not critical to SEO and accessability

 5. Search Engine Optimization in header not linking to section on page.
 Added ID in html to resolve Screenshot of ID added in html: https://github.com/AJoanBell/week1_challenge/blob/master/assets/images/images%20for%20READme%20doc/IDforheaderlink.png